F0reseer/3Lin/doc/train_script.md

 * chYY – dropout, keep YY parameters intact, zero out the rest (same set for each layer to improve regularization effect)

 * lrZZ – use ZZ learning rate

+* regRR - L2 model parameters regularization the higher the less regularization, useful for endless train, default is no regularization

 * tailNN – linearly reduce learning rate at training finish, learning rate is reduced from lr at MAX_ITERS * (1 – 1/NN) to 0 at MAX_ITERS